korithekoder/Starcore/COMPILING.md

 your notifications.
 Make sure to ***NOT*** ignore those and download those extensions, as they will greatly help you with development!)

+> [!IMPORTANT]
+> There is a spell checker extension that comes with the other recommended extensions, we ***STRONGLY*** advise you to
+> install that, since we don't want documentation with bad spelling.

 # 2. Running the Setup File

 This game uses a programming language/game engine called [HaxeFlixel](https://haxeflixel.com/).